fix8/fix8/README.md

 If you have built the test cases, you can also run them as follows:

 	% make check

+## Building on OSX

+You **must** have [glibtool, autotools](http://www.jattcode.com/installing-autoconf-automake-libtool-on-mac-osx-mountain-lion/) installed to build.

+	% tar xvzf 1.1.0.tar.gz
+	% cd fix8-1.1.0
+	% export LIBTOOLIZE=`which glibtoolize`
+	% ./bootstrap
+	% ./configure
+	% make
+	% make install

+If you are using clang, you may also need the following switch with configure:

+	% ./configure --enable-toggleassignmentvars=no

 ## Building on Windows